jats-ug/ATS-Postiats-wiki/ja/Building-and-installing.md

     make -C src cleanall

-If that does not work, it is worth trying to clean up atslib as well:
+If that does not work, it is worth trying to clean up ATSLIB as well:

     make -f codegen/Makefile_atslib cleanall

-The above make rule should be executed whenever one wishes to use updated [atslib] code from the upstream github repository.
+The above make rule should be executed whenever one wishes to use updated [ATSLIB] code from the upstream github repository.

 ## ATS in a virtual machine